Action for Race Equality

 Is it time to move on from Black History Month?

-In our latest ARE guest blog, Lee Pinkerton, a Communications and Media Specialist and a Routes2Success role-model, shares his views on Black History Month and the bigger picture beyond this yearly celebration.
+In this ARE guest blog, Lee Pinkerton, a Communications and Media Specialist and a Routes2Success role-model, shares his views on Black History Month and the bigger picture beyond this yearly celebration.

 It’s October so once again we will be treated to the annual spectacle of Black History Month (BHM), where schools and other institutions display their commitment to ‘equality and diversity’.